 Contact the seed unit of the Swedish Board of Agriculture if you are unsure whether the lot originated in a risk area.
 You can also contact us when it comes to testing of seed lots that are already in Sweden.

 If you are importing seeds from a country outside the EU, there must be a phytosanitary certificate for the seeds.
-This is a document issued by the national plant health organisation in the exporting country, which certifies that the consignment meets the recipient country’s requirements on the absence of organisms harmful to plants.
-You shall also notify the Swedish Board of Agriculture of the import for a plant health control.
+This is a document issued by the national plant protection organisation in the exporting country, showing that they have checked the products and verified that the products are free from regulated plant pests.
+You shall also pre-notify the import to the Swedish Board of Agriculture.

-However, there is certain seed which you are not allowed to import, as there is a considerable risk that seriously organisms harmful to plants, which are not present in the EU, may be brought along with the seed.
+However, there is certain seed which you are not allowed to import, as there is a considerable risk that harmful plant pests, which are not present in the EU, may be brought along with the seed.
 These are known as quarantine pests.
-This applies to, among others, seed potatoes and citrus seeds.
-The only countries outside the EU from which you are allowed to import seed potatoes are Switzerland and Liechtenstein.
-The seed potatoes must then be certified and have a plant passport, as Switzerland and Liechtenstein are considered within the EU for phytosanitary purposes.
+This applies to, among others, seed potatoes.
+The only countries outside the EU from which you are allowed to import seed potatoes are Switzerland, Liechtenstein and Northern Ireland, as they are considered within the EU for phytosanitary purposes.
+The seed potatoes must then be certified and have a plant passport

 If you are selling seed to a country outside the EU, you need to find out what the rules are in the recipient country.
 Some countries require a phytosanitary certificate for the products.
 You can apply for a certificate with the Swedish Board of Agriculture.

-Seed which you are importing from a country outside the EU must meet the same quality requirements as is applied for trade within the EU.
-The rules vary somewhat depending on whether you are importing seed for agricultural plants, vegetables, or ornamental plants.
+Seed that you import from a non-EU country must meet the same quality requirements as is within the EU.
+The rules vary somewhat depending on whether you are importing seed of agricultural plants, vegetable or ornamental plants.

-In order for the import of certified seed to be permitted, the exporting country must be approved.
-You can find out which countries are approved in the decision of the European Council on the equivalence of field inspections of seed production fields in countries outside the EU, and on the equivalence of seed produced in countries outside the EU.
-This decision is often referred to as an equivalence decision.
+In order to import certified seed , the exporting country must be approved.
+The approved countries can be found in the European Council Decision on the equivalence of field inspections of seed production fields in non-EU, and on the equivalence of seed produced in countries in the non-EU countries.
+This decision is often referred to as the equivalence decision.
 The seed must be certified in accordance with EU seed rules, or in accordance with OECD certification schemes for the species in question.
 Only varieties included in the EU catalogue of varieties may be marketed in the EU.

 Seed lots, to be propagated or marketed, from agricultural plants shall be notified to the seed unit of the Swedish Board of Agriculture.